-(a) the vast magnitude and complexity of the problem;

-(b) the close interdependence of the developed and the underdeveloped countries in this context; and

-(c) the urgency of finding appropriate solutions to these problems.
+- (a) The vast magnitude and complexity of the problem; - (b) The close interdependence of the developed and the underdeveloped countries in this context; and - (c) The urgency of finding appropriate solutions to these problems.
 I do not propose to embark upon a detailed survey of the factors which go to make up what is undoubtedly a depressing picture of the present economic situation and the even gloomier long-term prospects of underdeveloped countries.
 Other speakers before me have no doubt adequately dealt with the subject.
 Moreover, I understand that this Committee is working against time.
-I would, therefore, confine myself to a few observations emphasizing the urgency of finding solutions to our problems.
-Mr. Chairman, no one who has taken a moderately intelligent interest in the contemporary history of the post-war years, can fail to recognize the vital role that the underdeveloped countries have come to play in the complex of international relations.
+I would, therefore, confine myself to a few observations emphasizing the urgency of finding solutions to our problems that the underdeveloped countries have come to play in the complex of international relations.
 This importance is not due only to the fact that an overwhelmingly large percentage of world's population lives in these areas, nor even because they form a majority of membership in this great world organization, but mainly because they represent enormous "power vacuums."
-When rival economic systems -are advertising their wares, these vast populations stand fascinated and expectant at the threshold of a glorious tomorrow; but they also stand extremely perplexed.
+When rival economic systems are advertising their wares, these vast populations stand fascinated and expectant at the threshold of a glorious tomorrow; but they also stand extremely perplexed.
 In this posture, one false step from any one of them and the world could be plunged into devastating conflict.